wonderbird/TestProcessWrapper/README.md

 The script `build.sh` builds the NuGet package like the build pipeline does it.
 This can be helpful when debugging issues popping up in the build pipeline.

-#### Known Issue

-When you run the tests on a mac, then the tests using *two* `TestProcessWrapper`s issue a crash report regarding "dotnet".

-At the moment I cannot explain that behavior.

 #### Before Creating a Pull Request ...

 ... fix static code analysis warnings reported by [SonarLint](https://www.sonarsource.com/products/sonarlint/)